Abdul-Kaium5/arch-btrfs-install/README.md

 >```bash
 >pacman -Q > installed_packages.txt
 >```

-**These commands will help you install, remove, upgrade, and search for packages effectively using Pacman.**
+> **These commands will help you install, remove, upgrade, and search for packages effectively using Pacman.**

+**Congratulations!
+You've successfully installed Arch Linux on your system. 🎉** **Remember, Arch Linux offers unparalleled flexibility and control but requires a good understanding of Linux.
+Enjoy exploring and customizing your new Arch setup!**